India asks Amazon to stop selling devices that disable car seat belt alarms

 “People buy clips from Amazon to evade wearing seat belts,” he said.
 “We have sent a notice to Amazon to stop [selling them].”

-Gadkari said that vehicle accidents has resulted in deaths of 1.5 lakh Indians last year.
+Gadkari said that vehicle accidents have resulted in deaths of 1.5 lakh Indians last year.
 According to the World Bank, a person died on the road every four minutes in India in 2021.

 In Maharashtra, road accidents have led to over 59,000 deaths and 80,000 injuries in less than five years, showed data released by the highway police on Tuesday.
 Of these, more than 11% deaths were caused as passengers did not use seat belts, according to the report titled Road accidents in India – 2020.